 The Company leases office space located in Hauppauge, New York, under a non-cancelable operating lease which expired on November 2017 and automatically renews on an annual basis unless a 3 month written notice is provided.
 The Company is responsible for certain utilities and monthly maintenance under the lease.
-Rent expense was approximately \$11,500 for the year ended March 31, 2019.
+Rent expense was approximately \$12,948 and \$8,799, respectively for the years ended March 31, 2020 and 2019.